Our work

 We’re bringing together advocates, researchers, and educators from across the country to break down barriers and build lasting solutions.

-We work hand-in-hand with local communities across the country to develop region-specific strategies for building integrated and equitable public schools.
+We work hand-in-hand with local communities to develop region-specific strategies.

 Team